Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

 ## Hobbies
 * I am an amateur table tennis player.
 I won the top 16 in both the undergraduate table tennis match of WHU and the postgraduate freshmen table tennis match of UCAS.
-* I am also an amateur swimmer.
+* I also enjoy swimming.
 I used to swim in many open waters, such as East Lake in Wuhan, Yangtze River, etc.